dcanasp/memory_bank/architecture/Quality attributes/Deployability.md

 This deployment pipeline has 3 main metrics of quality
 - cycle time: how long it takes?
-- Traceability: can you check all the steps on why an artifact had a problem? sometimes you store the data of all the system in a special [[database]]
+- Traceability: can you check all the steps on why an artifact had a problem? sometimes you store the data of all the system in a special [[mid level/databases/Database]]
 - Repeatability: can you repeat the exact same pipeline multiple times?

 # Tactics